phunghx/robotics/Project 1 - RoboND-Rover-Project/writeup_carldgosselin.md

 	<img src="./misc/find_rocks.png">
 </div>

 #### 3. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
-And another!

 1) Define source and destination points for perspective transform
 2) Apply perspective transform